jrpotter/notebook/notes/set/order.md

 ## Total Order

-A binary relation $R$ on set $A$ is a **total order on $A$** iff it is reflexive on $A$, antisymmetric, transitive, and strongly connected.
-In other words, a total order is a strongly connected partial order.
+A binary relation $R$ on set $A$ is a **non-strict total order on $A$** iff it is reflexive on $A$, antisymmetric, transitive, and strongly connected.
+In other words, a non-strict total order is a strongly connected partial order.

+If instead $R$ is irreflexive on $A$ and connected, then $R$ is a **strict total order on $A$**.
+In other words, a strict total order is a connected strict partial order.

 %%ANKI
 Basic